Horaninovia

 Horaninovia is a genus of flowering plants belonging to the family Amaranthaceae.
 It also belongs to the tribe Salsoleae as well as in the subfamily Salsoloideae.

+They are herbaceous annuals, with dichotomous (forked into two equal branches) or opposite arranged branches.
+They have opposite or alternate spaced leaves which are acicular (slender or needle-shaped) or terete (circular in cross-section) and have a widened base.

+It has either solitary flowers or they are clustered in glomerules (groups) at the leaf axils (joints).
+The flowers have a 4 or parted perianth, with the segments being broadly ovate or oblong shaped.
+They are membranous or leathery in form.
+It has a cupular disk (of petals), with semi-orbicular lobes.

+In-between the lobes of the disk are stamens (5 in total).
+The anthers are cylindrical to broadly elliptic in shape, with or without an awn-like appendage.
+It has a very short style and the stigma is capitulate and 2- or 3-lobed.
+It has depressed globose shaped seed.

 Its native range is from Iran to Xinjiang (in China).
-It is found in Afghanistan, Iran, Kazakhstan, Tadzhikistan, Turkmenistan, Uzbekistan and Xinjiang.
+It is found in Afghanistan, Iran, Kazakhstan, Tajikistan, Turkmenistan, Uzbekistan and Xinjiang.

 The genus name of Horaninovia is in honour of Pavel Gorianinov (1796–1866), a Russian botanist with an interest on fungus and ferns and was a professor at the medical academy in Saint Petersburg, and it was first described and published in Enum.
 Pl.
 Nov.
 Vol.1 on page 10 in 1841.